How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 Every celebration worth its salt includes food!
 Why should your birth be any different?
 Most women can and should eat during their labor, especially if it is long and drawn out.
 However, planning your post-birth dining can be a fun way to look forward to the time following your birth.

 Alex offers similar advice — “Plan a snack or a meal you enjoy after birth to celebrate your victory with your birth team.
-Think special cookies, chocolate, or your favorite treat, order pizza, or sushi.”
+Think special cookies, chocolate, your favorite treat, or order pizza or sushi.”

 It’s a Celebration, After All